ecmwf/metview-docs/docs/macro/functions/thermo.rst

    Computes the equivalent potential temperature from fieldsets on (hybrid) model levels.
 This is a Metview icon function, for detailed documentation please see :func:`eqpott_m`.

-.. describe:: fieldset eqpott_pl(...)
+.. describe:: fieldset eqpott_p(...)

    Computes the equivalent potential temperature from fieldsets on pressure levels.
-This is a Metview icon function, for detailed documentation please see Potential Temperature.
+This is a Metview icon function, for detailed documentation please see :func:`eqpott_p`.

 .. describe:: number dewpoint_from_relative_humidity(t: number, r: number)